Configure an AD Authentication Provider#

 Local account

-Users must have an existing account in TheHive's local database to authenticate successfully.
-Configure the LDAP servers in TheHive to automate account creation.
+Users must have an existing account in TheHive local database to authenticate successfully.
+Configure an LDAP server to automate account creation, updates, deletion, and assignment of user accounts to organizations and permission profiles within TheHive.

 Prerequisites

-- Users must have an existing account in TheHive's local database to authenticate successfully.
+- Users must have an existing account in TheHive local database to authenticate successfully.

 - These steps assume that you have already followed the instructions to configure the authentication settings.